rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 ## Configuration

 When using this software code for the first time, we would like to recommend to configure the code in s suggested way.
-The software has two configuration files.
-Please copy the template configuration files to the software root directory.
+The software has two configuration files, that will be tracked by the git version control system.
+Do n TODO Please copy the template configuration files to the software root directory.
 ```bash
 cp src/config/templates/* src/config/
 ```